 My name is Christian-W. Budde and this is my personal website.
 I have studied electrical and information engineering at the RWTH Aachen and I am now working self-employed as software developer and consultant.

 With my specialization in acoustics and the hobby of making music, my main focus is on anything that has something to do with sound.
-The long-term goal is to complete an acoustic measurement suite, that is planned to be released in 2014.
+The long-term goal is to complete an acoustic measurement suite.
 To accomplish that goal, several tools and libraries need to be written.
 I decided to mainly open source this code, in the hope of advancing the core functionality by the community.

 The compiled code can be used via various front-ends such as ASIO and VST.
 I also created a front-end for SynthEdit for rapid prototyping, but I discontinued the development, since it did not work out, the way I planned to use it.
 However, dozens of SE modules can still be found on my pages.